 - Under the Ray Tracing section (if you have it), set Ray Tracing Sun Shadows to Medium

 - Set Ray Tracing Local Shadows to Disabled

 - Set Ray Tracing Ambient Occlusion to Disabled

-- Under the Post Processing Effects section, set NVIDIA DLSS to Balanced (if you have the setting).
-If not, set Anti-Aliasing Quality to Low
+- Under the Post Processing Effects section, set NVIDIA DLSS to Balanced or, if you don’t have that setting, set Anti-Aliasing Quality to Low

 - Set Ambient Occlusion Quality to Low

-- Set Motion Blur to Disabled.
-This gives you extra visibility when turning
+- Set Motion Blur to Disabled, which will give you extra visibility when turning

 - Set Subsurface Scattering to Disabled